-Comment: Some ancient Greek manuscripts of Mark 1:14-15 say that Jesus preached the kingdom of God; others say that he preached the gospel of God.
-It is not necessary here to discuss which manuscripts are better, but we will discuss the version that is familiar to most of us—Jesus preached, "The time is fulfilled, and the kingdom of God is at hand."
+Comment: Some ancient manuscripts of Mark 1:14-15 say that Jesus preached the kingdom of God; others say that he preached the gospel of God.
+It is not necessary here to discuss which manuscripts are better, but we will discuss the verse that is familiar to many of us – Jesus preached, “The time has come… The kingdom of God has come near.”

-Jesus was clearly announcing the kingdom—not just the king—as being near.
-It is also clear that he was talking about nearness in terms of time, not geography.
-"The time is fulfilled...."
-The time had come for God's kingdom to be established.
+Jesus was announcing the kingdom – not just the king – as being near.
+He was talking about nearness in terms of time, not geography.
+“The time has come” for God’s kingdom to be established.

 Likewise, when the disciples preached that the kingdom was near, they were not talking about the king, and they were not talking about a nearby territory.
-They were announcing that God's kingdom would soon be there.
+They were announcing that God’s kingdom would soon arrive.
 This was good news!

 Scripture describes the gospel in numerous ways.
 Here's how the word is most often used:

 2. Was Jesus a king?
 John 18:37.
-But was he like the kings of this world?
+Was he like the kings of this world?
 Were his disciples supposed to act the way rulers of this world act?
-Matt.
-20:25-28.
-May we assume that God's kingdom is like the kingdoms of this world?
+Matthew 20:25-28.
+May we assume that God’s kingdom is like the kingdoms of this world?